esri-es/devsummits-esri-spain/2016/sesion-inaugural/presentation.md

 <!-- .slide: class="agenda" -->

-## In this session
+## Content for this session

 * Esri's vision for developers
 * Product development strategy
+* Demos showing what's new in:
-* What's new in API for JavaScript 4.0
+  * API for JavaScript 4.0
-* What's new in Runtime SDKs
+  * Runtime SDKs
-* What's new in Configurables Apps & Builders
+* What's new in:
+  * Web AppBuilder Developer Edition
+  * AppStudio & Survey123
+  * Web Configurable Apps

 ---